 TechRaptor: Let’s start with telling our readers about yourself and the rest of the team at Random Seed Games.

 Tyler Owen: Yeah, so, my name is Tyler Owen and I’m the main developer and founder of Random Seed Games.
-I started the game (I misspoke if I said game, this should say “company”) back a few years ago around 2010.
+I started the company back a few years ago around 2010.
 I originally was working in smaller applications doing things like flash games and iOS games.
 Eventually, I worked my way up and started developing in Unity and Random Seed Games was just kind of a moniker I used for myself to publish my own small titles.
 After a while, I started pulling in some volunteer contributors and working on [projects that were a little bit larger] and that kind of culminated with running a Kickstarter for this game Lacuna Passage.
 The team kind of encompasses a lot of different people and volunteers.
 It’s been a really interesting development process because we haven’t been a full entity as far as a company with a bunch of employees.
 It’s really just me and then I bring in outside freelance contract and occasionally part-timers.
 My brother [Spencer Owen] for a period of about a year-and-a-half or two years worked as a full-time artist on the project.
 But then we also have freelance contractors working on sound and music and other art from all over the world.
 [Our] composer’s in Australia, and then we’ve got people working on sound effects in England, and other people all over the U.S. working on art.
 So yeah, it’s a really interesting dev process ’cause we’re a fully remote studio and so I just kinda work from home and put it all together myself.

 TR: That’s actually not all that surprising to me.
 A lot of indie developers are like that, like, “I’m the company and then I hire people as needed through contracts.”
 It’s relatively common until you’re at the point where you’re like, “We probably should have an office and put some people in it.”